la-ots/pelican/docs/foundation/status-colors.md

 ## Using Status Colors

 The guidelines below may not cover all situations and use cases in your digital product.
 Use them as guides for deciding which color is semantically appropriate.
-Be careful not to use Status Colors as brand colors or influence colors as this will dilute their meaning.
+Be careful not to use Status Colors as Brand Colors or influence colors as this will dilute their meaning.

 **Success**